Skip to main content

 5. Matching a numerical question

-Matching a numeric query is simple: you define the matching rule once for all products!
+Matching a numerical question is simple: you define the matching rule once for all products!

 1. In the Overview or Bulk match tab, locate the numeric question you want to match:

-In the Bulk match tab, use "Set a rule" to match the numeric query.
+In the Bulk match tab, use the icon for "Set a rule" to match the numerical question:

 2. Select a numeric attribute from your dataset to match the numeric query.
 Don't see the attribute you want?
 Make sure it contains only numeric values.